bcr/dotnet-actions-gitflow/README.md

 - [X] Verify that a good build succeeds
 - [X] Verify that a broken build is bad
 - [X] Verify that a build with failing tests is bad
+- [X] Create a GitHub Action to create an artifact when making a commit
+- [X] Verify artifact is created and contents
-- [ ] Create a GitHub Action to create a release when making a commit and stamp build artifacts with the release name
+- [ ] Create a GitHub Action to stamp build artifacts with the release name
+- [ ] Create a GitHub Action to publish release build artifacts
 - [ ] Verify that the release artifacts are complete
 - [ ] Verify that the release artifacts have the correct version number